gbmhunter/blog/content/electronics/components/common-mode-chokes/_index.md

 **A common-mode choke is typically drawn as two inductors separated by two lines**.
 The two lines represent the inductive coupling between the two inductors.
 A common-mode choke has 4 pins.
 Typical designator prefixes are `L` (which is also used for a single inductor) or `FL` (for FiLter).

 {{% img src="common-mode-choke-schematic-symbol.png" width="300px" caption="The schematic symbol for a common-mode choke." %}}

+## How It Works

+A common-mode choke blocks common-mode noise (noise which is equal in voltage/current at the same time on two signals, typically power and ground).
+At this point you might be wondering, how can the current be going in the same direction down both wires, doesn't the current need a return path?
+The key is to understand that **common-noise finds a way back to it's source through an external ground and capacitive coupling**.
+The following diagram attempts to illustrate this:

+{{% figure src="common-mode-choke-how-it-works-diagram.svg" width="600px" caption="Diagram showing how a common-mode choke works." %}}

 ## Manufacturer Part Numbers